torvalds/linux/Documentation/gpu/vgaarbiter.rst

 ideally, being a userspace application, it is not the role of the X server to control bus resources.
 Therefore an arbitration scheme outside of the X server is needed to control the sharing of these resources.
-This document introduces the operation of the VGA arbiter implemented for the Linux kernel.
+This document introduces the operation of the VGA arbiter implemented for the GNU/Linux kernel.

 vgaarb kernel/userspace ABI
 ---------------------------

-The vgaarb is a module of the Linux Kernel.
+The vgaarb is a module of the GNU/Linux Kernel.
 When it is initially loaded, it scans all PCI devices and adds the VGA ones inside the arbitration.
 The arbiter then enables/disables the decoding on different devices of the VGA legacy instructions.
 Devices which do not want/need to use the arbiter may